No events scheduled for 10/21/2016

 |Q. MUST AN INVENTORY BE MAINTAINED?|

 A. Yes.
 State regulations require that school inventory records for NYSLIB materials be designated as such and kept separate from other tax-levy and reimbursable program inventory records.
-Inventory records may be kept on a "Inventory Card" or electronically on a ROC designated computer database.
+Inventory records may be kept on a "Inventory Card" or electronically on a CFN designated computer database.
 Regardless of the system used, the district/central office should maintain a record of the respective NYSLIB inventory of all the schools under their jurisdiction in one location.

 NONPUBLIC SCHOOLS who have utilized NYSLIB funds to purchase AV materials should maintain copies of their REQUISITION STATUS REPORT (computerized report) distributed by the NPS Unit after an order is generated.
 Not only does this report verify that the order has been issued to a respective vendor, but it will also become a cumulative inventory record over time of all school AV materials.
 Similarly, copies of manual purchase orders must be kept on file together with delivery receipt(s).